 Income protection covers inability to work due to injury or illness.
 Mining has high injury rates and long recovery times, making claims probable and expensive.
 Additionally, FIFO mental health claims are common.
 The combination of physical injury risk plus mental health risk makes many insurers decline mining income protection entirely.
 Group insurance through employers or unions often solves this.

 Yes, FIFO adds additional factors beyond your base occupation.
 Insurers consider roster patterns (longer rosters = higher risk), remote location access, and documented higher mental health claim rates among FIFO workers.
-Expect 5-15% additional loading for FIFO patterns on top of occupation loading.
+Expect modest additional loading for FIFO patterns on top of occupation loading.
 Mental health exclusions may be applied, especially for income protection.

 Significant difference.
-Open-cut mining is rated as B/BB class (40-80% loading), while underground mining is typically C class (80-150% loading).
+Open-cut mining is rated as B/BB class (material loading), while underground mining is typically C class (significant loading).
 Underground workers face additional risks: rock falls, confined spaces, limited escape routes, and historically higher injury and fatality rates.
-The premium difference can be 30-50% for identical coverage.
+The premium difference between open-cut and underground for identical coverage is substantial.

 For miners: Income protection first, life insurance second (if you can get income protection).
 Statistics show you're far more likely to be injured and unable to work than to die during your working years.
 However, if income protection is declined or unaffordable, life insurance becomes the priority since it's usually obtainable.
 Consider group insurance for income protection if individual policies are unavailable.